-In this post and video I discuss some of the major topics I talked at about at my booth Plagues And Diseases during he First Annual Tallahassee History Festival on March 26, 2022, and it was held at the Kleman Plaza in downtown Tallahassee.
+In this post and video, I discuss some of the major topics I talked about at my booth, Plagues, And Diseases, during the First Annual Tallahassee History Festival on March 26, 2022, which was held at the Kleman Plaza in downtown Tallahassee.

-I focused on yellow fever in Florida and discussed Jacksonville’s first black doctor, Dr. Alexander Darnes (see Below), a former slave, freed, schooled in medicine and earned his MD.
-He went on to treat yellow fever patients during the 1887 to 1888 yellow fever outbreaks in Jacksonville Florida.
+I focused on yellow fever in Florida and discussed Jacksonville’s first black doctor, Dr. Alexander Darnes (see below), a former slave, was freed, schooled in medicine, and earned his MD.
+He went on to treat yellow fever patients from 1887 to 1888 yellow fever outbreaks in Jacksonville, Florida.
 I also talked about Europe’s plagues and told tales of the famous plague doctor, Der Doctor Schnabel von Rom, a.k.a.
 Dr. Beak, and of his scaring village children as he made his rounds.

 And I spoke on Civil War medicine at The First Battle of Manassas (July 21, 1861).
 I am published on the medical care during that battle, via the National Museum of Civil War Medicine.
-I also discussed the role of ice in medical care, starting with Fredrick Tutor of Boston and his Tudor Ice company (1805), along with Dr. John Gorrie of Apalachicola Florida and his treatment of yellow fever and malaria with his 1840’s air cooling and ice making machine, which was patented in 1851.
-And there were discussions on the importance of historical preservation.
-Additionally, I touched on the history of institutional racism within the medical community and a few other topics on racism which I have written about.
+I also discussed the role of ice in medical care, starting with Fredrick Tutor of Boston and his Tudor Ice company (1805), along with Dr. John Gorrie of Apalachicola, Florida, and his treatment of yellow fever and malaria with his 1840s air-cooling and ice making machine, which was patented in 1851.
+And there were discussions on the importance of historic preservation.
+Additionally, I touched on the history of institutional racism within the medical community and a few other topics on racism, which I have written about.
 (Links to all of these topics are below.)

-It was a fun day and there were many questions on the history of medicine .
+It was a fun day with many questions on the history of medicine.
 I did my best to answer them.
-Many visitors shared their own history stories.
+Many visitors shared their own historical stories.
 Being a veteran, and displaying my navy flag, many other veterans stopped over to swap military tales.

 I sold a few yellow fever books and a few of my own papers, which I had bound into books and pamphlets.
 And I sold custom Dr. Beak coffee mugs.
-They went quickly Caty Green of Apalachicola Historical bought the first mug and Mr. Bob Holiday of Tallahassee Historical Society requested the second mug.
-(For mug photo see the bottom of page.)
+They went quickly Caty Green of Apalachicola Historical bought the first mug, and Mr. Bob Holiday of Tallahassee Historical Society requested the second mug.
+(For mug photo, see the bottom of the page.)